mongodb/mongo/README.third_party.md

 1. The majority of Valgrind is licensed under the GPL, with the exception of a single header file which is licensed under a BSD license.
-This BSD licensed header is the only file from Valgrind which is vendored and consumed by MongoDB.
+This BSD licensed header is the only file from Valgrind which is vendored and consumed by MerizoDB.

-2. WiredTiger is maintained by MongoDB in a separate repository.
+2. WiredTiger is maintained by MerizoDB in a separate repository.
 As a part of our development process, we periodically ingest the latest snapshot of that repository.

-3. OpenSSL is only shipped as a dependency of the MongoDB tools written in Go.
-The MongoDB shell and server binaries use Windows’ cryptography APIs.
+3. OpenSSL is only shipped as a dependency of the MerizoDB tools written in Go.
+The MerizoDB shell and server binaries use Windows’ cryptography APIs.